 Christie: Let me tell you the next part.
 Sketch a character like the great Hercule Poirot who ends up solving the mystery.

-Dickens: Personal tragedy of the main characters is pivotal to be a great writer.
-And do introduce friends like James Steerforth and Tommy Traddles and sub plots with characters like Mrs. Gummidge and the Micawbers eh!
+Dickens: The personal tragedy of the main characters is pivotal to being a great writer.
+And do introduce friends like James Steerforth and Tommy Traddles and subplots with characters like Mrs. Gummidge and the Micawbers eh!

 Hemmingway: And you cannot write the story without making Mr. Darcy go out to the sea in search of a giant marlin, can you?